24Slides/laravel-saml2/README.md

 [![Code Coverage][ico-code-coverage]][link-code-coverage]
 [![Total Downloads][ico-downloads]][link-downloads]

-An integration to add SSO to your service via SAML2 protocol based on [OneLogin](https://github.com/onelogin/php-saml) toolkit.
+An integration to add SSO to your service via SAML2 protocol based on [SAML PHP Toolkit] toolkit.

 This package turns your application into Service Provider with the support of multiple Identity Providers.